- Tea / Fruit

 We are fond of chewing on one of these dried slices just as is, and find it very refreshing and tasty.
 We also like to make a "Vietnamese lemonade" Lime-Rickey style.
 You will find your own uses for this wonderful and convenient citrus!

-Special trial pack contains about 18 lemon slices for $2 on this sale.
+Special trial pack contains about 18 lemon slices.
 The full-size pack is 80 grams, a little more than 3x the weight of the trial pack.

 Latest Blog Post